grace-notes/website/contents/topics/felix.md

 ---
 title: "Felix Antonius"
 pdf: "felix.pdf"
 description: "Felix Antonius-  A Roman procurator of Judea, appointed by the emperor Claudius.
-Dealt with Paul in Caesarea.
-[AUG 2014]"
+Dealt with Paul in Caesarea."
 template: lesson.jade
 ---